pauldotyu/moaw/workshops/pre03-aks/workshop.md

 kubectl label namespace default istio.io/rev=asm-1-17
 ```

-Currently, our deployments do not have a sidecar container.
+Our deployments do not have a sidecar container.
 Let's reploy our manifests to trigger Istio to inject sidecar containers into our pods.

 <div class="task" data-title="Task">